Unified Framework for Spectral Dimensionality Reduction, Maximum Variance Unfolding, and Kernel Learning By Semidefinite Programming: Tutorial and Survey: Maximum Variance Unfolding (or Semidefinite Embedding)

 \subsection{Intuitions and Comparison with Kernel PCA}

 As we saw in Section \ref{section_unified_framework}, most of the spectral dimensionality reduction methods can be unified as kernel PCA with different kernels.
-Therefore, let us learn the best kernel for dimensionality reduction and manifold unfolding.
+Therefore, let us learn the best kernel in dimensionality reduction for every specific dataset.

 Semidefinite Embedding (SDE) \cite{weinberger2004learning,weinberger2004unsupervised,weinberger2005nonlinear,weinberger2006unsupervised}, which was renamed later to Maximum Variance Unfolding (MVU) \cite{weinberger2006introduction}, aims to find the best kernel which unfolds the manifold of data to its maximum variance.
 It learns the best kernel for manifold unfolding using semidefinite programming.
 An example manifold unfolding is shown in Fig. \ref{figure_swill_roll_unfold} where MVU gradually unfolds the nonlinear manifold to its extreme variance by iterations of semidefinite programming.